baiyueh/PANINIpy/Documentation/Papers/hub_identification.rst

 - **N:** Number of nodes in the network.
 - **degree_list:** Boolean indicating if 'data' is a list of degrees.
 - **out_degrees:** Boolean indicating if hubs should be computed using out-degree values (defaults to in-degree values).
-- **weighted:** Boolean indicating if multigraph encoding should be used (for integer-weighted graphs).
+- **weighted:** Boolean indicating if multigraph encoding should be used (applies to integer-weighted graphs as well).

-Outputs a classification result of the form \[(hub nodes, their degrees, description length, compression ratio)\], where:
+Outputs:

-- **hub nodes:** List of identified hub nodes.
+- **hub nodes:** List of identified hub nodes for the ER and CM encodings corresponding to the 'weighted' argument.
+The Loubar and Average baseline method results (described in https://arxiv.org/pdf/2312.03347) are also included for reference.
-- **degrees:** Degrees of the identified hub nodes.
+- **degrees:** Degrees of the identified hub nodes, for hub encodings and baselines.
-- **description length:** The corresponding description length for the identified hub nodes.
+- **description length:** The description length for the optimal encoding that uses these hubs.
+Not available for baselines.
-- **compression ratio:** The compression ratio for the identified hub nodes.
+- **compression ratio:** The descriptio length of the hub encoding divided by the description length of the corresponding naive encoding.
+Not available for baselines.

-using the following clustering objectives:
+Algorithm minimizes the following Minimum Description Length (MDL) hub identification objectives over the set of possible hub nodes V_h:

-Simple ER encoding:
+Simple ER (Erdos-Renyi) encoding (Eq.
+3):

 .. _equation1: